yambakshi/aquarius-engines-home-assignment/README.md

 2. In `VSCode` press `F5` and the `IoT Device` will start generating and trasmitting `IoT` signals to the server (`tail` the log file using `tail -f log/iot-device.log`)

+## Monitor IoT Signals
+You'll be able to monitor the received `IoT` signals on [http://localhost:4200](http://localhost:4200) using 2 pages:
 ### Monitor Page
 - In the `Monitor` page you'll see the graphs refresh with the most recent 100 readings every second
 - Anomalies will appear as **red dots** in the graphs (might take a few seconds to actually see anomalies because their random)